Cranq-io/cranq-prototypes-doc/io/http/express/json listener/c7c74b6e-e9c1-4a52-bc36-dfbe1dca288e.md

 ---

 Starts an express server set up for handling requests and also responding with JSON bodies.

 ---

-__Namespace__: io/http/express

 __Keywords__: express, server, start, json